jaypipes/articles/openstack/mulligan.md

 Project Mulligan's mission statement or scope?
 No. No, I don't.

 ![Sorry, not sorry](images/sorry-not-sorry-qraqsq-300.jpg "Scope of sorry.")

+For the record, I believe there are certain projects inside the OpenStack ecosystem that can and *should* live entirely outside of OpenStack.

+The [Gnocchi project](https://github.com/gnocchixyz/gnocchi) has already led the way in this regard by decoupling itself from OpenStack's community and tooling and standing on its own two feet out there in the big beautiful world.
+Good for Gnocchi.
+Seriously, good for Gnocchi.

+I believe Swift, Keystone, Designate and Cinder should do the same.
+Yes, that's right folks.
+I'm formally proposing that projects that can stand alone and provide a well-defined, small scope of service live outside of the OpenStack community.
+I believe that by doing so, these projects will encourage re-use **outside of the OpenStack echo-chamber** and be a greater benefit to the broad cloud software ecosystem.

+Some projects, like [Swift](https://docs.openstack.org/swift/latest/), are already ready for the umbilical cord to be cut.
+I'd actually go so far as to say Swift was born into the OpenStack world as a full-fledged adult to begin with.
+It uses no shared OpenStack Oslo Python libraries, has no inter-service dependencies to speak of, does not rely on a coordinated release cycle, and its API is rock-solid and (yay!) does one thing and one thing well.

+Cinder, Designate and Keystone are more traditional OpenStack projects with the requisite heavy dependency on a number of common OpenStack Oslo Python libraries.
+And their APIs are not nearly as clear-cut as Swift's.
+But, that said, the services themselves are well-scoped and would benefit the larger cloud software ecosystem by living outside the OpenStack bubble.
+Cinder already has made inroads into the Kubernetes community by being a provider of persistent volumes there.
+Keystone and Designate, if run as separate projects outside the OpenStack community, would likely be forced to maintain a small scope of service.

+What benefit does the OpenStack echo-chamber give to these projects, anyway?
+Well, let's take a look at that topic in the next section about redoing the community.

 ## Redoing the community